Fabulec/Digital-electronics-1/03-vivado/README.md

-# Digital-electronics-1
+## Digital-electronics-1

-#Lab 3: Introduction to Vivado

 https://github.com/Fabulec/Digital-electronics-1

+#Lab 3: Introduction to Vivado:

 # Figure or table with connection of 16 slide switches and 16 LEDs on Nexys A7 board: